Welcome to Loy

 - Washer and dryer

-- Furniture: Extra long twin bed (Unless provided differently by individual chapters), wardrobe or dresser, and desk with chair (unless student indicates they don’t want one).
+- Furniture: Extra-long twin bed (unless provided differently by individual chapters), wardrobe or dresser, and a desk with chair.

-To find out more about the housing application process, meal plans, and housing rates, as well as to find out more generally about Fraternity and Sorority Life at Elon, visit this page.
+To find out more about the Fraternity and Sorority Community at Elon, visit this page.

 Kristina Poplin, Assistant Director of Housing Operations and the Loy Neighborhood, leads the residence life aspects of the neighborhood.